knight-4christ/ADIPHAS/PROJECT_DOCUMENTATION.md

 ### 4.1 Real-Time Metrics & Caching
 The system features a **5-second TTL (Time-To-Live)** cache for high-frequency dashboard metrics.
 It calculates cumulative daily totals for scraped articles and new signals, preventing database lockups during concurrent role access.

-### 4.2 RAG and Vector Intelligence
+### 4.2 Hybrid-RAG and Strategic Intelligence
+The RAG pipeline utilizes a dual-path retrieval strategy:
+- **Local Path**: Verified EBS alerts and IDSR historical aggregates are indexed in the **Titan Vector Engine** for high-precision local context.
-The RAG pipeline uses **RecursiveCharacterTextSplitter** for indexing verified alerts into **ChromaDB**.
-Queries are first routed to the vector store; if similarity scores fall below the distance threshold, the system fails over to the **Tavily Search API** for real-time web context.
+- **Global Path**: If local data is insufficient or a query involves emerging global trends, the system triggers the **Tavily Search API** for real-time web context.
+- **StAMP Synthesis**: The **Situational Awareness & Monitoring Protocol (StAMP)** generates a daily strategic briefing by fusing these two paths with anomaly detection metrics, providing an executive summary for public health officials.

 ### 4.3 Notification Infrastructure (Modular Status)
 The system includes modules for **SMS (Twilio)** and **Email (SMTP)** broadcasting.
 These are currently implemented as background utilities and can be activated for high-risk alerts (`risk_level == "High"`) once notification quotas are established.